Everyone aged 66 and over living permanently in the State is entitled to the

 Free Travel Scheme.
 Some people under 66 also qualify.
 If you qualify for free

-travel, you are issued with a pass that you must carry with you when using
+travel, you are issued with a card that you must carry with you when using

 public transport.
-In some cases, a Free Travel Companion Pass is available
+In some cases, a Free Travel Companion Card is available

 which allows a person to travel with the holder (if they are unable to travel

 alone).
-Free travel passes are non-transferrable and can only be used by the
+Free Travel Cards are non-transferable and can only be used by the

 Free travel is available on all State public transport (bus, rail and

-Dublin's LUAS service).
-Free travel is also available on a limited number of
+Free travel is also available on a limited number of services operated by

-services operated by private bus transport companies.
-Private bus transport
+private bus transport companies.
+Private bus transport operators that have

-operators that have opted in to the Free Travel Scheme accept free travel
+opted in to the Free Travel Scheme accept free travel cards.
+You should contact

 Free travel and Public Services Card